-Late summer brings on a plethora of mushrooms, and the North Shore and Superior National Forest are great place to see myriad species.
+Late summer brings on a plethora of mushrooms, and the North Shore and Superior National Forest are great places to see myriad species.
 From the fairytale Amanita to the mysterious Lobster mushroom to the unusual Ramaria species, there’s no shortage of beauties to find and identify.
 Michael Karns, a certified mycological identification expert, will take students into the field to identify whatever there is to be seen that day.
-Students will learn which characteristics are part of mycological identification and the basics of mushroom habitats.
-Note: this course is focused on expanding your understanding of fungal identification in general with the benefit of collecting some edible species as well.
+Students will learn about mycological identification and the basics of mushroom habitats.
+This course is focused on expanding your understanding of fungal identification in general with the benefit of collecting some edible species as well.
 For a focus on edible mushrooms, and how to prepare them, see Untamed Mushrooms: From Field to Table.

 You will need the following tools for this class:

 Participants should wear clothing & footwear appropriate for a variety of field conditions, and bring a backpack with water, snacks and a lunch.
 Other personal items like sunscreen, bug spray and rain jacket may be advisable.

 - small knife

 Once registered, students will receive a confirmation email with further class information.
 Please call us if you haven't received it within 24 hours.